-Exclusions: Over-the-counter drugs, supplies and devices not requiring a prescription under state law or regulations, including most prescription vitamins, except as recommended by the U.S. Preventive Services Task Force (USPSTF); drugs and injections for anticipated illness while traveling; drugs and injections for cosmetic purposes; replacement of lost or stolen drugs or devices; administration of excluded drugs and injectables; drugs used in the treatment of sexual dysfunction disorders; compounds which include a non-FDA approved drug; growth hormones for idiopathic short stature without growth hormone deficiency; prescription drugs/products available over-the-counter or have an over-the-counter alternative that is determined to be therapeutically interchangeable
+Exclusions: Over-the-counter drugs, supplies and devices not requiring a prescription under state law or regulations, including most prescription vitamins, except as recommended by the U.S. Preventive Services Task Force (USPSTF); drugs and injections for anticipated illness while traveling; drugs and injections for cosmetic purposes; replacement of lost, stolen, or damaged drugs or devices; administration of excluded drugs and injectables; drugs used in the treatment of sexual dysfunction disorders; compounds which include a non-FDA approved drug; growth hormones for idiopathic short stature without growth hormone deficiency; prescription drugs/products available over-the-counter or have an over-the-counter alternative that is determined to be therapeutically interchangeable

 Emergency Services Emergency services at a Network Facility or non-Network Facility.
 See Section XII. for a definition of Emergency.
-Network Facility: Member pays \$100 Copayment

-Emergency services include professional services, treatment and supplies, facility costs, outpatient charges for patient observation and medical screening exams required to stabilize a patient.
+Emergency services include professional services, treatment and supplies, facility costs, outpatient charges for patient observation, medical screening exams required to stabilize a patient, and post stabilization treatment.
 Members must notify KFHPWA by way of the Hospital notification line within 24 hours of any admission, or as soon thereafter as medically possible.

-If a Member is admitted as an inpatient directly from an emergency department, any Emergency services Copayment is waived.
+If a Member is admitted as an inpatient or to Advanced Care at Home directly from an emergency department, any Emergency services Copayment is waived.
 Coverage is subject to the hospital services Cost Share.
 If a Member is hospitalized in a non-Network Facility, KFHPWA reserves the right to require transfer of the Member to a Network Facility upon consultation between a Network Provider and the attending physician.
 If the Member refuses to transfer to a Network Facility or does not notify KFHPWA within 24 hours following admission, all further costs incurred during the hospitalization are the responsibility of the Member.
 Follow-up care which is a direct result of the Emergency must be received from a Network Provider, unless Preauthorization is obtained for such follow-up care from a non-Network Provider.
-Non-Network Facility: Member pays \$100 Copayment
+Network Facility: Member pays \$100 Copayment Non-Network Facility: Member pays \$100 Copayment

+Gender Health Services Medically Necessary medical and surgical services for gender affirmation.
+Consultation and treatment requires Hospital - Inpatient: Member pays \$100 Copayment per admission Preauthorization.
+Hospital - Outpatient: Member pays \$50 Prescription drugs are covered the same as for any other condition (see Drugs - Outpatient Prescription for coverage).
+Copayment Outpatient Services: Member pays \$20 Copayment Counseling services are covered the same as for any other condition (see Mental Health and Wellness for coverage).

+Non-Emergency inpatient hospital services require Preauthorization.

+Exclusions: Cosmetic services and surgery not related to gender affirming treatment (i.e., face lift or calf implants), complications of non-Covered Services

-Hearing Examinations and Hearing Aids Hearing exams for hearing loss and evaluation are covered only when provided at KFHPWA-approved facilities.
-Hospital - Inpatient: Member pays \$100 Copayment per admission Cochlear implants or Bone Anchored Hearing Aids (BAHA) when in accordance with KFHPWA clinical criteria.
-Covered services for cochlear implants and BAHA include diagnostic testing, pre-implant testing, implant surgery, post-implant follow-up, speech therapy, programming and associated supplies (such as transmitter cable, and batteries).
-Hospital - Outpatient: Member pays \$50 Copayment Outpatient Services: Member pays \$20 Copayment Hearing aids including hearing aid examinations.
-Member pays nothing, limited to an Allowance of \$1,000 maximum per ear during any consecutive 36 month period After Allowance: Not covered; Member pays 100% of all charges hearing screening tests required under Preventive Services; replacement costs of hearing aids due to loss, breakage or theft, unless at the time of such replacement the Member is eligible under the benefit Allowance; repairs; replacement parts; replacement batteries; maintenance costs
+Hospital - Inpatient: Member pays \$100 Copayment per admission Hospital - Outpatient: Member pays \$50 Copayment Outpatient Services: Member pays \$20 Copayment Member pays nothing, limited to an Allowance of \$1,000 maximum per ear during any consecutive 36-month period After Allowance: Not covered; Member pays 100% of all charges

-Exclusions: Programs or treatments for hearing loss or hearing care associated with externally worn hearing or surgically implanted hearing aids and the surgery and services necessary to implant them except as described above;
+Exclusions: Programs or treatments for hearing loss or hearing care associated with externally worn hearing or surgically implanted hearing aids and the surgery and services necessary to implant them except as described above; hearing screening tests required under Preventive Services; replacement costs of hearing aids due to loss, breakage or theft, unless at the time of such replacement the Member is eligible under the benefit Allowance; repairs; replacement parts; replacement batteries; maintenance costs